Kosmosaik/ProgressCrawl/fixes.md

 @ Move Qty so it's right after Item Name in both inventory views.

 @ The Leet Power Sword of Doom weapon is not increasing DPS when I increase STR or DEX.
 Why?

+@ When equipping items, the gap/margins between each row of item increases a bit compared with when it just says <empty>.